 Here are a few things you can do to help your baby establish a regular sleep-wake cycle:

 - Place your little one to sleep in a dark room.

 - Extend the period of wakefulness during the day by keeping the lights bright.

 - Avoid letting your baby sleep for more than two hours during the day.

 When Does Newborn Get Easier To Care For?

-- When your newborn can hold their head up and sit up on their own
+- When your newborn can hold their head up and sit independently.

-Pregnancy is a time of many changes, both physical and emotional.
-One question that pregnant women often ask is when do babies get easier to take care of.
+As a pregnant woman, you will experience many physical and emotional changes during your pregnancy.
+One question that pregnant women often ask is when babies get easier to take care of.
 Though your baby will never be as easy to care for as the day he was born, there are some definite milestones that you can look forward to.
 By understanding when these milestones occur, you can better prepare yourself and your baby for each new stage of development.

-There are several things to consider when raising a baby.
-It can be challenging to know what you should focus on and when you’re doing the right thing.
+Raising a child requires consideration of several factors.
+Knowing what you should focus on and when you’re doing the right thing can be challenging.
 In this post, we’ve provided some guidelines based on our years of experience that should help make caring for a baby easier for both parents and children.